How a cinematographic challenge became a sublime piece of production virtuosity in the hands of Luciano Tovoli, ASC, AIC.

 Director Michelangelo Antonioni’s existential 1975 neo-noir drama The Passenger (Professione: reporter) exudes a sense of mystery that permeates every frame — carrying over to the production itself, specifically the picture’s penultimate shot.
 This seven-minute “impossible” camera move — executed by cinematographer Luciano Tovoli, ASC, AIC and a very capable crew — has become stuff of legend.

-As the suspenseful drama concludes in a rural Spanish town, our protagonist, a morally questionable TV journalist named Locke (Jack Nicholson), lays in the bed of his shabby hotel, stubbing out a cigarette as the camera gazes on the dusty street scene beyond the steel security bars protecting his doorway.
+As the suspenseful drama concludes in a rural village, our protagonist, a morally questionable TV journalist named Locke (Jack Nicholson), lays in the bed of his shabby hotel, stubbing out a cigarette as the camera gazes on the dusty street scene beyond the steel security bars protecting his doorway.
 As he naps, an assassin arrives to end his life as his unnamed girlfriend (Maria Schneider), his wife Rachel (Jenny Runacre) and the police converge:

 “As you may know, I have never been to a film school,” Antonioni said of his creative process during a press conference held at the fourth annual Tehran International Film Festival (covered in AC Feb.
 1976), which featured a retrospective of 14 of the Italian director’s features, including The Passenger.
 “I have never studied the cinema in any particular school.
 I give myself up to my instincts and my feelings.
 I follow my instincts and my feelings — and I don’t bother to sit down and think and work out schemes for doing things.”